getsentry/sentry/README.rst

 	# Disable embedded interactive tracebacks in the admin
 	DBLOG_ENHANCED_TRACEBACKS = False

-* Note: Even if you disable displaying of enhanced tracebacks, dblog will still store the entire exception stacktrace.
+* Note: Even if you disable displaying of enhanced tracebacks, sentry will still store the entire exception stacktrace.

 #############
 DBLOG_LOGGING
 #############

-Enabling this setting will turn off automatic database logging within the exception handler, and instead send all exceptions to the named logger ``dblog``.
-Use this in conjuction with ``dblog.handlers.DBLogHandler`` or your own handler to tweak how logging is dealt with.
+Enabling this setting will turn off automatic database logging within the exception handler, and instead send all exceptions to the named logger ``sentry``.
+Use this in conjuction with ``sentry.handlers.DBLogHandler`` or your own handler to tweak how logging is dealt with.

 A good example use case for this, is if you want to write to something like a syslog ahead of time, and later process that into the database with another tool.